JuliaAnimators/Javis.jl/docs/src/tutorials/tutorial_6.md

 ## Our goal

-The goal of this tutorial is to explain a new feature we have added in v0.2 of Javis.
+The goal of this tutorial is to explain a new functionality in Javis that adds more pep to your animations.
 Before this every animation was basically linear.
 What I mean by this is: If you move an object from `A` to `B` using [`anim_translate`](@ref) it would do so in a linear and therefore boring fashion.

 We'll create an interesting loading animation for this.
-It consists of five circles which move from the center to the outside rotate around the center and back to the origin.
-During this process they appear and disappear as well as changing color.
+It consists of five circles which move from the center of a frame, follow a circular path around the center of the frame and finishes back at the center of the frame.
+During this process they appear and disappear and change color.

 ## Learning Outcomes

-This tutorial shows some more power of actions that we introduced in v0.2.
-Combined with the power of the awesome library [Animations.jl](https://github.com/jkrumbiegel/Animations.jl) you have very fine grained control over the objects you animate and understand the ease of its easing functions. 😄
+Javis combined with the power of the awesome library [Animations.jl](https://github.com/jkrumbiegel/Animations.jl) enables you to have very fine grained control over the objects you animate and understand the ease easing functions. 😄

 Today you'll learn how to

-- use easing functions to have animations with pep
+- Use easing functions to have animations with pep
-- have full control over the animation of objects
+- Have full control over the animation of objects
-- create a beautiful (if I can say so myself) loading animation
+- Create a beautiful (if I can say so myself) loading animation

 ## Moving with Different Speed

-The main point of this tutorial is to explain how to basically "interact" with objects with a non-linear speed.
-Our first step will be to rotate a circle around the origin at a increasing and then decreasing speed.
+The main point of this tutorial is to explain how to basically "interact" with objects moving at non-linear speeds.
+Our first step will be to rotate a circle around the origin at an increasing and then decreasing speed.

 Let's start with the boring linear animation: